AngeloJacobo/Customize-Android-Apps/README.md

 ## Customize App Name
-First thing you might want to do is to change the name that appears on the app drawer and the name on the Settings>Apps>App_Name:
+First thing you might want to do is to change the name that appears on the app drawer:
 1. Go inside the decompiled folder and open the manifest file `AndroidManifest.xml`.
 Search the keyword `android:label`.
 ![image](https://user-images.githubusercontent.com/87559347/197320497-d1426ee5-0ae9-4094-8ab5-046f6025dbb2.png)
 2. The value of the `android:label` pertains to the app name.
 As seen below, the value is `"@string/app_name"`.
 This means the value is inside the `string.xml` file and is stored specifically on the `app_name` variable.